DForshner/NotVeryRoguelike/README.md

 # NotVeryRoguelike
-A roguelike inspired rpg built in C++
+A roguelike inspired ascii rpg implemented in C++14

+Goals:
+- Build something fun using C++14.